Need More School Carnival Volunteers?!

 Posted by Katie Knight on Feb 11, 2019

-4 Tips to Getting a Flood of Volunteers for Your Carnival!
+4 Tips to Getting a Flood of Volunteers for Your School Carnival!

-Planning a carnival is like planning a massive party.
+Planning a school carnival or festival is like planning a massive party.
 There are tons of factors to consider: games, prizes, food, rides, cleanup, and even security.
 One person alone cannot possibly do all of this work.
 This is where much-needed volunteers come in.
 Even though people are busy, there are several ways to ensure you'll have enough volunteers at your next carnival.
-Trust us: we've been doing this for over 15 years!
+Trust us: we've been doing this for over 19 years!

 The above image shows volunteers taking pictures at a carnival.